What Ever Happened To Peter Eastgate?

 The 2008 champ wasn’t looking to make any money from this transaction.
 All proceeds were going to the charity, but many still characterized this move as disrespectful.

-The Main Event bracelet is probably the most coveted piece of poker jewelry, and for someone to just sell it without a huge reason was confusing, to say the least.
+The Main Event bracelet is probably the most coveted piece of poker memorabilia, and for someone to just sell it without a huge reason was confusing, to say the least.

 When the bracelet appeared on eBay, Tony G was one of the well-known pros who wanted to get their hands on it.